BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 OBJECTIVES

 Once one force has been Broken, the game might suddenly end.
 At the end of each turn after this condition has been met, roll a D6.
-On a 1-2, the game ends â€” otherwise, the battle continues for another turn.
+On a 1-2, the game ends — otherwise, the battle continues for another turn.

 At the end of the game, the force that has scored the most Victory Points wins the game.
 If both players have the same number of Victory Points, the game is a draw.